 JavaScript Dates Don’t Have to Be a Nightmare Anymore: Meet Temporal

-object has always been a pain.
+Working with JavaScript's built-in Date object has always felt like defusing a bomb with oven mitts on.
 Weird bugs.
 Time zone confusion.
 Dates that change when you least expect it.
-If you’ve ever tried to build anything with dates in JS, you know the struggle.
+If you've ever tried to build anything with dates in JS, you know exactly what I mean.

 Why Did We Need Something New?

-- Dates that change themselves.
+- Dates that mutate themselves.

 For when you need to get really, really specific.